 Orzo Pilaf (Middle Eastern)

-- Ingredients: Orzo, broth, vegetables, spices.
+- Ingredients: Orzo, broth, chopped veggies, spices.

 Orzo Paella (Spanish Twist)

-- Ingredients: Orzo, saffron, seafood/chicken, vegetables.
+- Ingredients: Orzo, saffron, chicken or seafood, veggies.

 Orzo Stir-Fry (Asian Inspiration)